Nansen-io/filebrowser/Fork.md

 Full source code is available to reference in the local path:

-C:\git\azure-blockchain-workbench-app\NasenAPI
+C:\git\azure-blockchain-workbench-app\NasenAPI (unfortunate repo directory mispelling).

 # Goals

 ## Authentication (Priority 1)

-Update filebrowser to use Chainfs authentication which is Azure AD B2C (note not entra).
+Update FileBrowser to use ChainFS authentication which is Azure AD B2C (not Entra).

-the chainfs API has the endpoint /api/NansenFile/LoginURL that gets the login URL for the current environment.
+The ChainFS API has the endpoint /api/NansenFile/LoginURL that gets the login URL for the current environment.
+The token should be passed in the Authorization header as a Bearer token for subsequent API calls.

 ```bash
 curl -X 'GET' \